From Malta and the Canary Islands, to The Azores and Madeira, these are the best European winter sun destinations!

 The island is large, so I’d recommend hiring a car and going on a road trip.
 The most popular cities to visit include Paphos and Limassol, which both make great winter destinations if you want to have lots right on the doorstep.
 Cyprus is also a great place for sports lovers, with hiking, cycling and kite surfing all on offer.

 When I visited I explored some of Cyrpus’s traditional villages, vineyards and even ventured up into the Troodos Mountains (they’re incredible if you get the chance to go!)
 You can read more about my recommendations in my guide to visiting Cyprus.

-Crete is one of the best European winter sun destinations, but if you want to go off the beaten track and dive into ancient history while still enjoying some winter sun, why not visit Rhodes instead?
-This neighbouring island is home to the Colossus of Rhodes, one of the Seven Wonders of the ancient world.
-The citadel of Rhodes is also a UNESCO World Heritage Site.
+Crete might be one of the best European winter sun destinations, but if you want to go off the beaten track and dive into ancient history while still enjoying some winter sun, why not visit Rhodes instead?
+This Greek island was once home to the magnificent Colossus of Rhodes, one of the Seven Wonders of the Ancient World.
+The Old Town is a maze of pretty Medieval streets, and has been certified as a UNESCO World Heritage Site.